ErVuL/uAcoustics/README.md

     git pull
     git pull --recurse-submodules

-or erase and re-download the full project with:
+Or, erase and re-download the full project with:

     cd <installationPath>
     rm -rf uAcoustics
     git clone --recurse-submodules -j8 git@github.com:ErVuL/uAcoustics.git

-then if necessary, recompile the oalib source code with:
+Then if necessary, update and compile the oalib source code with:

     cp -rf <installationPath>/uAcoustics/oalib/at /opt/build
     cd /opt/build/at